 It appears that [ey] is a normal and regular sequence which occurs at the end of words, but — for some reason — when the environment is changed to the middle of a word the [y] is deleted leaving [e] alone.
 The only exceptions being where the environment produces an [a] instead.
 So just as we consider [cheo] to be the same string as occurs in the words [cheor], [cheol], [cheody], and [cheoky], so [chey] must give rise not only to [chear] and [cheal], but also [chedy] and [cheky].

 With this we have found our ‘missing’ [y]: it is deleted in certain environments.
 This [y]–deletion, along with the equivalence of [y] and [a], makes an almost exact counterpart for [o], occurring in all the same environments.
 Although seemingly complex with three different expressions, the rules governing this compound glyph are very regular:

 1. [y] at the end of words, and at the beginning if not in the context for [a].

 2. [a] before [l, r, m, n, i].

 3. [Ø] when after [e] and before any character not giving rise to [a].

 If true, the implications are significant to the structure of words.
-The knowledge that [o] and [y/a/Ø] finally have the same distribution lets us put them together in the same class of character: they are not the same nor have the same value, but occur in the same positions.
-Further, most words in the Voynich text contain at least one instance of [o] or [y/a/Ø], the majority which do not being short, often single characters (indeed, it seems that the longer a word is the more occurrences of [o, y/a/Ø] it will have).
-These two characters are thus essential for typical words, and give us a potential opening into a new way of understanding the structure of Voynich words.
+The knowledge that [o] and [y/a/Ø] finally have the same distribution lets us put them together in the same class of glyph: they are not the same nor have the same value, but occur in the same positions.
+Further, most words in the Voynich text contain at least one instance of [o] or [y/a/Ø], the majority which do not being short, often single glyphs (indeed, it seems that the longer a word is the more occurrences of [o] and [y/a/Ø] it will have).
+These two glyphs are thus essential for typical words, and give us a potential opening into a new way of understanding the structure of Voynich words.

-I hope in a future article to explore word structure using this class of characters as a starting point.
+I hope in a future article to explore word structure using this class of glyphs as a starting point.